What is radiation therapy for lung cancer?

 Radiation therapy (also called radiotherapy) uses high-energy rays to kill cancer cells.
-It affects cells only in the treated area.
+We use the these radiotherapy approaches to lung cancer:

 Internal Radiotherapy: Also known as brachytherapy.
 Internal radiation is seldom used for people with lung cancer.
 The radiation comes from a seed, wire, or another device put inside the body.

 Stereotactic Body Radiation Therapy (SBRT) is an important option for lung cancer patients at Roswell Park.
 With SBRT, patients receive higher and more effective radiation doses, but in fewer sessions, as few as one to three treatments.

 Roswell Park leads the way: How SBRT Works

 With SBRT, radiation is directed to the tumor with unprecedented precision, sparing surrounding healthy tissue.
 A cone-beam CT scan pinpoints the tumor, tracking how it moves as the patient breathes.
 Abdominal compression devices limit tumor movement as the radiation is delivered.

 SBRT offers an effective treatment option for patients who cannot undergo surgery.
 Other advantages include: